decentraland/old-documentation/_posts/getting-started/2018-01-01-installation-guide.md

 By updating the CLI, the new scenes you create with it will use the latest version of the SDK.
 Projects that you created before you updated the CLI will keep using the original version of the SDK that they had when you created them.
 The only way to change this is to manually update the SDK version in the scene.

+> Note: To migrate from versions that are older than 5.0 to 5.0 or newer, you're going to have to create a new scene project and migrate content manually.

 To update the version of the Decentraland SDK:

 1. Open the file _package-lock.json_ in the scene folder.
-2. Look for the version of _decentraland-api_ (or _metaverse-api_ in older versions) being used and manually change it to the latest version of the SDK.
+2. Look for the version of _decentraland-ecs being used and manually change it to the latest version of the SDK.

-> Tip: If you're not sure what's the latest version, check the [release notes]({{ site.baseurl }}{% post_url /releases/sdk/2018-01-02-4.1.0 %}).
+> Tip: If you're not sure what's the latest version, check the release notes.

-> Note: Checking the SDK version you have installed using `npm` won't tell you what version of the SDK is being used when previewing your scenes.
+> Note: Checking the SDK version you have installed using `npm` won't tell you what version of the SDK is being used when previewing a specific scene.
 The only way to know what version they are using is by checking _package-lock.json_.